tigerbeetle/tigerbeetle/docs/internals/lsm.md

 Invariants:
 * At the end of every beat, there is space in mutable table for the next beat.
-* The manifest log is compacted at the end of every beat.
+* The manifest log is compacted during every half-bar.
 * The compactions' output tables are not [visible](#snapshots-and-compaction) until the compaction has finished.

 1. First half-bar, first beat ("first beat"):